Internal medicine

 Complications Infertility, PID, disseminated gonococcal infection (arthritis, etc.)

-In 2022, approximately 13,000 cases were recorded, an all-time high.
+In 2022, approximately 13,000 cases were recorded, a record high.
 The increase is particularly noticeable among young women.
 Early detection and treatment can lead to a complete cure, but if left untreated, it can cause cardiovascular and neurological symptoms years to decades later, so caution is advised.

-Primary 3-12 weeks post-infection Hard chancre (painless ulcer on genitals, anus, lips), inguinal lymphadenopathy
+Stage 1 3-12 weeks after infection Chancre (painless ulcer on genitals, anus, lips), inguinal lymphadenopathy

-Secondary 3 months-3 years post-infection Generalized rash (roseola), rash on palms and soles, fever, lymphadenopathy
+Stage 2 3 months - 3 years after infection Generalized rash (roseola), rashes on palms and soles, fever, lymphadenopathy

-Testing: Blood test (RPR, TPHA, etc.), direct microscopy of ulcer if possible.
+Testing: Blood test (RPR, TPHA, etc.), direct microscopy from ulcer if possible.

-Treatment: Benzylpenicillin intramuscular injection (approved in Japan since 2021) or oral penicillin-based antibiotics.
+Treatment: Benzathine penicillin intramuscular injection (approved in Japan since 2021) or oral penicillin-based antibiotics.

 HIV (Human Immunodeficiency Virus) Infection